eduardoe92/LibraryProject/README.md

 # Library Project

-Welcome to the Library project.
-This is a work-in-progress application designed to manage a digital library, allowing users to register, update, and manage their books, authors, and user accounts.
+Welcome to the Library Project.
+This is an application designed to manage a digital library, allowing users to register, update, and manage their books, authors, and user accounts.

 ## Features